3000d/aleastory-server/README.md

 ## Install

-You should have a working Raspberry Pi environment with nodejs and git installed.
+You should have a working Raspberry Pi environment with Node.js v5 or higher and git installed.

 1. Clone this repo : `git clone https://github.com/3000d/aleastory-server.git`
 1. Run `cd aleastory-server`
 1. Run `npm install`

+### Note on Raspbian Wheezy

+On ARM architecture, addons are compiled on install.
+To compile addons for Node.js v4 or higher on Raspbian Wheezy, gcc/g++ 4.8 or higher are required.
+Raspbian Wheezy ships with gcc/g++ 4.6.
+On a Raspberry Pi, one easy way to get gcc/g++ 4.9 is to use Raspbian Jessie rather that Raspbian Wheezy.
+Raspbian Jessie is available for download at raspberrypi.org.
+Alternatively, optional gcc/g++ compilers are available for Raspbian Wheezy and can be installed as described in [this link](https://github.com/fivdi/onoff/wiki/Node.js-v4-and-native-addons)

 ## GPIO